minhtran-q/aws-knowledge/README.md

   + One subnet is created in a specific AZ, and a subnet can never be in multiple availability zones.
   + One AZ can have zero or many subnets.

+  Subnets can communicate with orther subnets in the VPC.

 </details>